-Mexican Stuffed Peppers with flavorful ground turkey, rice, corn and black beans baked inside colorful bell peppers with melted cheese on top.
+Mexican Stuffed Peppers with flavorful ground turkey, rice (or cauliflower rice for low-carb), corn and black beans baked inside colorful bell peppers with melted cheese on top.

 How to Make Mexican Stuffed Peppers

 - Prep: Cut peppers in halves and remove seeds.
 I also like to remove tails but it’s optional.
 Get 2 medium-large baking dishes ready and arrange peppers in them.

 - Saute meat and onion: Add ground turkey, onion and garlic to a hot skillet and saute breaking into small pieces.
 It will ensure good stuffing texture.

 - Stuff peppers: Combine cooked meat and rice, drained black beans, spices, corn and half tomato sauce.
 Mix well with spatula and divide evenly among pepper halves.
 Top with remaining half of tomato sauce.